josegonzalez/php-dotenv/README.markdown

 The following filters are built into php-dotenv.

+- `josegonzalez\Dotenv\Filter\CallableFilter`: Wraps a callable and invokes it upon the environment.
 - `josegonzalez\Dotenv\Filter\LowercaseKeyFilter`: Lowercases all the keys for an environment to a single-depth.
 - `josegonzalez\Dotenv\Filter\NullFilter`: Returns the environment data without any changes.
 - `josegonzalez\Dotenv\Filter\UnderscoreArrayFilter`: Expands a flat array to a nested array.
 For example, `['0_Foo_Bar' => 'Far']` becomes `[['Foo' => ['Bar' => 'Far']]]`.